Alliance Climate Control Terms & Conditions

 6.3 The Customer acknowledges and accepts that in the event that the provision of the Services runs behind any schedule timeframe described in the Services (Delay) and that Delay was caused or contributed to by the Customer, or in the event that any after-hour work is required as described in the Services (After Hour Work), the Customer agrees to pay for any additional costs arising from the Delay (including any penalty rates that will apply) and After Hour Work.

 6.4 If the Supplier encounters any Latent Conditions during the performance of the Goods and Services, the Supplier will notify the Customer as soon as reasonably practicable.
-Any additional work, Goods, Services, materials, costs or delays that the Supplier may suffer or incur as a result of any Latent Conditions, or any instructions or directions given by the Customer that are in addition to the Goods and Services, will constitute a deemed Variation, for which a change to the Goods, Services, Price and/or these Terms may apply (as reasonably determined by the Supplier) in accordance with clause 2.
+Any additional work, Goods, Services, materials, costs or delays that the Supplier may suffer or incur as a result of a Latent Condition will constitute a deemed variation.
+The Supplier will notify the Customer of all Latent Conditions as soon as reasonably practicable and any required changes to the Goods, Services, Price and/or these Terms to account for the Latent Condition.
+The Supplier will not be required to proceed with provision of the relevant Goods and Services until such time as the parties have reached agreement on the deemed variation, including changes to the Goods, Services, Price and/or these Terms.

 7. Fixed Term Serviced Maintenance Membership Plans